 Finally settled into her new home, Sherrie knew the work wasn’t done.
 She continued to utilize CAPSEA’s counseling services for herself, as well as her children.
 “My counseling with CAPSEA has given me confidence in myself that I never thought possible.
 And they provided an outlet for my children to discuss their emotions and experiences without fear,” she says.

-In fact, Sherrie’s daughter is currently receiving Trauma Incident Reduction (TIR) Therapy from a member of CAPSEA’s trained staff.
-CAPSEA is the first agency in the country to provide all five levels of TIR therapy for free.
+In fact, Sherrie’s daughter is currently receiving Trauma Incident Reduction (TIR) Counseling from a member of CAPSEA’s trained staff.
+CAPSEA is the first agency in the country to provide all five levels of TIR counseling for free.

 Sherrie was so grateful for the role that CAPSEA played in changing her life, that when a job opportunity opened up working at their shelter, she jumped at the chance to join the team.
 “I don’t know that I would be here today if it wasn’t for the wonderful people at CAPSEA, so I am thrilled that I can now help others in a similar way.”
 In addition to aiding people at the shelter, Sherrie also works with PFAs and the donation coordination.